telerik/kendo-ui-core/docs/controls/editors/upload/chunk-upload.md

 * [PHP](http://demos.telerik.com/php-ui/upload/chunkupload)
 * [Java/JSP](http://demos.telerik.com/jsp-ui/upload/chunkupload)

-> Note
+> **Important**
 >
-> **Kendo Upload** as a client-side solution does not handle any sort of validation.
-File validation and any security requirments should be handled on the server by using application logic.
+> As a client-side solution, the Upload does not handle validation.
+File validation and security requirements should be handled on the server by using application logic.

 ## See Also